guilimberg/guilimberg.github.io/_pages/about.md

 Astronomer at the Center for Astrophysics | Harvard and Smithsonian
 ------
-I am a 3rd-year NSF Graduate Research Fellow at Harvard Univeristy and the Center for Astrophysics | Harvard & Smithsonian, working with Karin Öberg and Qizhou Zhang.
+I am a 3rd-year NSF Graduate Research Fellow at Harvard University and the Center for Astrophysics | Harvard & Smithsonian, working with Karin Öberg and Qizhou Zhang.
 I received my B.A. in physics and astronomy from Harvard College in May 2017.
 My research focues on observations of chemical complexity during star and planet formation.
 I use high spatial resolution observations from (sub)mm interferometers such as the Atacama Large Millimeter/submillimeter Array (ALMA) and the Submillimeter Array (SMA) to characterize the chemical environments in which young planets are forming.

 Some of my research highlights include: